BenjaminAbt/SustainableCode/csharp/random-string/readme.md

-# 🌳 Sustainable Code - Zero Allocation Random String 📊
+# 🌳 Sustainable Code - Random String 📊

 Random string generation is a very common use case, with large potential for improvement and performance in percentage terms.